tiequan12345/tiequan-pnl-webapp/PRD.md

 Manual entry:
 	2. Navigate to /ledger:
-	•	Initially empty table with “no transactions” message.
+	•	Initially empty table with "no transactions" message.
 	3. Add a transaction:
 	•	Date: set a specific date/time.
 	•	Account: select existing account.